cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

-## [6.0.0] - 2020-10-07
+## [6.0.0] - 2020-10-15

 > This is a major release with a lot of changes.
 It is highly recommended that you familiarise yourself with the usage for Hybrid or Online v/s Offline mode on a testnet environment before doing it on production.
+Please visit https://cardano-community.github.io/guild-operators/#/upgrade for details.

 ##### Added
 - Allow CNTools to operate in offline mode.
 Offline features include: